-We know that’s a bold statement, and we’re not saying that all health marketing lacks insight or creative strategy.
+We know, being a healthcare marketing agency, that’s a bold statement, and we’re not saying that all health marketing lacks insight or creative strategy.
 But we are saying that unless your audience’s mindset is coaxed from a fixed mindset into a growth mindset, then your business’ own growth objective cannot be achieved.
 They simply cannot hear you yet.

 Healthcare and growth

 Healthcare as a profession is firmly founded – arguably far more than any other – on the principle of a growth mindset.
 Healthcare exists to improve, to better, to cure, to transform.

 Every healthcare professional spends many years learning and training, and then step onto a treadmill of continuing professional development.
 Finally, every HCP swears upon the Hippocratic Oath to treat every patient to the best of their ability and to apply the very latest knowledge to their treatment.